kristopolous/db.js/README.md

 are sped it because instead of using a special type of object internally to do bookkeeping, objects get stained with sufficiently large keys for some internal operations.

-# NOTES

-## This will be painless, I assure you.
+<h2 name=introduction>Introduction</h2>

 Have you ever thought "gee this problem is tough. if only I had an SQL database to run queries on, in the browser, like an SQLite for JS, life would be easy".

 Sure, this may be available as a subsystem in fancy new-age browsers (see below) but what about the other 80% of the market?
 And what if you want to do things in a javascripty way?
+As a result, it (the library) tries to address specific classes of problems more than be a strict accessor to an SQL sub-system.

 Well, look no further comrade, the purpose of this project is to make something that can be described as:

-## It's basically SQL, but in the browser.
+    It's basically SQL, but in the browser.

 Let me show you how awesome this can be.
 Take a familiar SQL query like this: